 - We follow the principle of data minimization, ensuring the personal data collected is kept to a minimum (Art.5)

 - The Personal Data we process is restricted to Business Card Information of corporate employees who are directly linked to business implementations and decision making

-- An extensive assessment has been completed, ensuring the personal data we process does not dis-proportionally affect the privacy rights of the Business Card Owner
+- We ensure the personal data we process does not dis-proportionally affect the privacy rights of the Business Card Owner

 - We practice transparency by clearly informing all Business Card Owners that we are processing their personal data, and for what purposes (Art.
 13 & 14)

 - We provide a simple and clear route for Business Card Owners to obtain a copy of the personal data we process, and to block their personal data for direct marketing purposes (Art.15 & 21)

 - We keep the data up to date (Art.
 5)